How to Organize 1,000+ ChatGPT Chats (2026 Guide)

 The result: you re-ask questions you already answered, because re-typing the prompt is faster than finding the old chat.

-ChatGPT Pro Tools adds a full-screen Chat Manager that replaces the cramped native list with a proper workspace for your entire history:
+ChatGPT Pro Tools adds a full-screen Chat Workspace that replaces the cramped native list with a proper workspace for your entire history:

 AI Tags: Auto-Categorize Your Entire History

 Open the tag settings and click Generate.
-On-device AI reads your chat titles and proposes a tag vocabulary — things like Coding, Travel, Writing, Work — tuned to how you actually use ChatGPT.
+The AI reads your chat titles and proposes a tag vocabulary โ things like Coding, Travel, Writing, Work โ tuned to how you actually use ChatGPT.
 You review and edit the list inline, then click Apply to tag every conversation in your history in one pass.

 Two design choices make this practical at scale:

-• Titles only, so it's fast.
-Tags are derived from chat titles — never per-chat content — so even a 1,000-chat history finishes in minutes without tripping ChatGPT's rate limiter.
+- Titles only, so it's fast.
+Tags are derived from chat titles โ never per-chat content โ so even a 1,000-chat history finishes in seconds without tripping ChatGPT's rate limiter.

-Once a tag vocabulary exists, new chats can be tagged automatically on the fly as you create them — and chats made on your other devices get caught up when they appear.
-(That continuous auto-tagging is part of the optional Pro tier; the first full scan of your existing history is free.)
+Once a tag vocabulary exists, new chats can be tagged automatically on the fly as you create them โ and chats made on your other devices get caught up when they appear.
+(Auto-tagging is free in Chrome on Chrome's built-in AI model โ a one-time enable-and-download setup; the optional Pro tier needs no local model and upgrades tagging to a faster cloud engine that also works on Edge and Firefox.)

 Organize 1,000 Chats in Minutes (Step by Step)

 Visit the Chrome Web Store and click "Add to Chrome."
-It's free, works on Chrome and Edge, and activates automatically on chatgpt.com.
+It's free, works on Chrome, Edge, and Firefox, and activates automatically on chatgpt.com.

-On ChatGPT, open the Chat Manager to see your full history in a searchable, filterable, full-screen panel — conversations, group chats, and projects together.
+On ChatGPT, open the Chat Workspace to see your full history in a searchable, filterable, full-screen panel โ conversations, group chats, and projects together.

 Open the tag settings and click Generate.
 In a few seconds you'll have a proposed set of tags built from your chat titles.